yunji0387/cs-note/notes/cloud_computing_notes.md

 ## Overview
 - **Microservices Architecture**: An architectural style where an application is structured as a collection of loosely coupled services, improving modularity and making the application easier to understand, develop, and scale.
+- They communicate with one another over a combination of: APIs, Event streaming, Message brokers.

 ## Key Concepts
 - **Traditional Monolithic Applications**: Earlier, large applications were built entirely as a single unit by a team over months.